larskanis/eventbox/README.md

 _Manage multithreading with the safety of event based programming_

 Eventbox objects are event based from the inside but thread safe from the outside.
-All code inside an Eventbox object is executed sequentially by a single thread.
+All code inside an Eventbox object is executed non-concurrently.
-So it shouldn't do any blocking operations.
+It must not do any blocking operations.
-All blocking operations can be executed in action threads.
+All blocking operations can be executed in action threads spawned by the `action` method.
-Data races are avoided through filters applied to all inputs and outputs.
+Data races between internal and external objects are avoided through filters applied to all inputs and outputs.
-That way Eventbox guarantees stable objects without a need for any locks.
+That way Eventbox guarantees stable states without a need for any locks.

 ## Requirements